 1 1/2 pounds boneless, skinless chicken thighs

-1 cup Whole30-compliant barbecue sauce
+1 cup Whole30-compatible barbecue sauce

 For the Sweet Potato Buns